Saint Joseph High School (Natrona Heights, Pennsylvania): Alma mater

 This is sung by the student body at nearly all school functions and after all basketball games and school dances.

 Athletics

 Saint Joseph High School offers a variety of athletic programs.
 The SJHS Spartans field men's and women's teams in the WPIAL in: baseball/softball, basketball, bowling, volleyball, golf, tennis, swimming, and soccer.
 In addition, St Joseph students can participate in ice hockey through Burrell High School.
 By PIAA rule, if a St. Joe's student wishes to participate in a team sport not provided by the school, such as football, they may play with the high school for the school district in which they reside.

 Student body profile

-As of June 2013, St. Joseph has 204 students total through grades 9-12.
-Enrolment has declined to 159 students in 2021.
+As of June 2013, Saint Joseph has 204 students total through grades 9-12.
+Enrollment has declined to 159 students in 2021.